-If a computer is not available, the guest can use a smartphone (horizontally) to do the show, but the video and audio will not be as good as on a computer.
+If a computer is not available, you can use a smartphone (horizontally) to do the show, but the video and audio will not be as good as on a computer.
 You will need something to hold the smartphone steady during the show.

 If two participants are using the same computer, they will each need a smartphone headset, and a splitter to connect both to the computer.
 You can call us if you have questions on how to set that up.
 Alternatively, they can use two separate computers.